Hawai'i’s 100% clean energy future – locally produced renewable energy

 Community outreach efforts

 AES anticipates that initial community benefits from the Project will include delivery of clean, locally produced renewable energy as well as the generation of local jobs and economic activity.
-In addition, the Project will directly help the island achieve its goal of 100% renewable energy and offset reliance on imported fossil fuel.
+In addition, the Project will directly help the island achieve its goal of 100% renewable energy and offset reliance on price-volatile, imported fossil fuel.

 As predevelopment of the Project proceeds, additional opportunities for benefits will be explored in direct collaboration with the area communities.